 Fair Play Regional Victoria is open to council-owned and operated venues, including galleries and performing arts centres (PACs) in Creative Victoria’s Regional Partnerships project.

-Interest for Round Two of Fair Play Regional Victoria can be expressed here.
+Interest in Round Two of Fair Play Regional Victoria can be expressed here.

 Find out more about Fair Play.